 Please note that this is connecting to the Unicorn catalogue (which just holds details of the University Library books and journals) and not the Enterprise catalogue.
 It is also possible to download directly from Enterprise.
 Run your search on Enterprise and look for the 'Export to EndNote (RIS)' option under the 'Actions' menu when viewing your results.

-See the step-by-step instructions on using EndNote with Word in our guide:
+See the step-by-step instructions on using EndNote with Word in our Essentials guide or watch our video:

 When EndNote is installed it should automatically add the Cite While You Write toolbar in Word.